stffrdhrn/stffrdhrn.github.io/_drafts/relocs_tls_impl.md

 ### Phase 3 - linking (relocate_section)

+Notes from above
+  - For symbol, write got section, write rela if dynamic
+     - Write entry to GOT only once per symbol
+  - run or1k_final_link_relocate
+     - Write actual value to text

 For each input section in an input bfd (`.o` file) figure out where they will exist in the output bfd.

 Fill in relocation placeholders in `.text` sections.
 Fill out data in `.got` and `.rela` sections.